Alan-Cha/autoX-article/README.md

 ![AutoX](images/autox.png)

 Earlier, we described AutoX as detecting new versions of your services and automatically triggering experiments.
-To be more exact, AutoX detects changes to a particular set of labels from a particular Kubernetes resource and will execute Iter8 experiments based on those labels.
+To be more exact, AutoX detects changes to a particular set of labels from a particular Kubernetes resource and will execute experiments based on those labels.
 For example, when a deployment is updated and its version label is bumped, AutoX can spin up a new SLO test to see if the new version satisifies requirements.

 In order for AutoX to function, you must specify a trigger and a set of experiment charts.
 The trigger specifies the Kubernetes resource object that AutoX should watch and the experiment charts specify the Iter8 experiments AutoX should launch.

 The trigger is a combination of name, namespace, and GVR (group, version, resource).
 When a particular set of labels of a matching resource is changed **and** the resource continues to have an `iter8.tools/autox-group` label (referred to as the AutoX label for the remainder of the article) then AutoX will launch the experiments.
-The labels that need to be changed are the following: `app.kubernetes.io/name"`, `app.kubernetes.io/version"`, `iter8.tools/track"`, and `autoXAdditionalValues` (referred to as the trigger labels for the remainder of the article).
+The labels that need to be changed are the following: `app.kubernetes.io/name"`, `app.kubernetes.io/version"`, and `iter8.tools/track"` (referred to as the trigger labels for the remainder of the article).

 The experiment charts come from [Iter8 Hub](https://github.com/iter8-tools/hub).
 Iter8 Hub primarily contains Iter8 experiments but it also contains other experiments such as Litmus-based chaos injection experiments.